Community wind case studies

-The Berkshire Wind Power Cooperative Corporation (BWPCC) is a nonprofit organization and therefore is ineligible for incentives such as the Production Tax Credit, the Investment Tax Credit, or the Treasury Grant.
-According to David Touhey, director of communications and external affairs at MMWEC, the group applied for federal Clean Renewable Energy Bonds (CREBs) to finance the project but were denied.
+The Berkshire Wind Power Cooperative Corporation (BWPCC) is a nonprofit organization and therefore ineligible for incentives such as the Production Tax Credit, the Investment Tax Credit, or the Treasury Grant.
+According to David Touhey, director of communications and external affairs at MMWEC, the group applied for federal Clean Renewable Energy Bonds (CREBs) to finance the project but was denied.
 Touhey said that CREBs cannot be used to refinance debt, and they were told that when MMWEC issued debt to get the project going quicker, the CREBs would have refinanced the short-term debt.

 BWPCC has authority to issue tax-exempt bonds, and so, with MMWEC handling the details, it issued $64.7 million in tax-exempt revenue bonds to finance the project.

 According to White, gas and oil prices were volatile at the time while wind was a stable local energy source.
 "It was a new local power plant that we could afford to build," he said.
 "It was economic, it was reliable, it was 15 megawatts that we needed.”

 Because the project is located in western Massachusetts and the BWPCC members are in other parts of the state, the electricity is sold into the New England market.
 The renewable energy credits (RECs) are sold separately in the REC market.
 The 14 municipal utility members are credited according to the share that each agreed to when joining the BWPCC.

 Touhey explained that the biggest development challenges were regulatory, related to permitting.